vidhi-sajnani/interacting-residue-detection/README.md

 This folder consists of the following files:
 - Test.fas
 - Test-dataset-SARS-COV2.csv
+- viral-test.fasta
+- viral-test-with-preds.csv
+- viral-test-recall-_.csv

 The file Test.fas consists of the fasta sequence of the ACE2 receptor, which interacts with the SARS-CoV-2 spike monomer.
 This is used as an input to obtain secondary structures, RelSASA and amino acid propensities, as mentioned in the feature_collection folder.
 The interacting residues were taken from Lan et al.(https://www.nature.com/articles/s41586-020-2180-5).
 It is used to test out supervised ML models and measure their performance.
+The viral-test files include six IAV protein sequences, namely NS1, NEP, M1, NP, PB1, and PB2, interacting with host factors, as reported in the HVIDB database.
+It consists of 70 unique PDBIDs. viral-test-with-preds.csv has the predictions from the GB models as well.

 ## -supervised_ML